AmirNakhaeii/tmp_folder_for_windows/README.md

 ---
 </br>

-**I thought to myself, as we have a temporary (tmp) directory in Linux, why not in Windows?
+**I thought with myself, as we have a temporary (tmp) directory in Linux, why not in Windows?
 When the computer restarts, all contents of this directory will be deleted.**

 ## How to make tmp folder
 First, you need the main.exe file.
 To create this file, read the bottom of the page, then run command.